-Double eyelid blepharoplasty is one of the most commonly requested elective cosmetic surgeries among Asian populations such as South Korea, Taiwan, and China.
-The suprasternal epicanthic fold, as the crease above the upper eyelid is known, is absent in roughly half of the Asian population and so many choose this surgery for cosmetic reasons.
+Double eyelid surgery (Asian blepharoplasty) is one of the most commonly requested elective cosmetic surgeries among Asian populations such as in South Korea, Taiwan, and China.
+The suprasternal epicanthic fold, as the crease above the upper eyelid is known, is absent in roughly half of the Asian population, so many choose this surgery for cosmetic reasons.

-The surgery involves creating a fold in the upper eyelid to create the double eyelid effect.
+The double eyelid blepharoplasty involves creating a fold in the upper eyelid to create the double eyelid effect.
 Double eyelid surgery may be a surgery option also for older persons who wish to counter 'sunken eye deformity', combat wrinkles or reduce sagging in eyelid skin, or for anyone wishing to increase the width of their upper eyelid.

 Double eyelid blepharoplasty includes non-incisional and incisional techniques.
 More precisely, there are three main kinds of double eyelid surgery available.